cloudinary/frontend-frameworks/README.md

 ## Plugin Order

 <div>
-We recommended the following order when using our plugins to achieve the best results.
+We recommend the following order when using our plugins to achieve the best results:
 <br/><br/>

 ```javascript